sumeetgodse/fitness-tracker-crud/ReadMe.md

+# Fitness tracker application

+An application developed for fitness enthusiasts to track their fitness journey easily.

-FSAD Assignment 1
+#### FSAD Assignment 1
-Fitness Tracker Application
-Group 12
+#### Group 12